Daylily-Informatics/UltraQC/docs/source/docs/usage/usage_setup.rst

 ---------------

 Before you can do anything useful in UltraQC, you need to submit some data to the database.
-You do this by configuring and then running MultiQC.
+You can do this by configuring and running MultiQC, or by sending data directly via the API from any source.

 MultiQC configuration
 ~~~~~~~~~~~~~~~~~~~~~